OzAmram/OzAmram.github.io/_pages/about.md

 profile:
   align: right
-  image: prof_pic.jpeg
+  image: anapolis_rock_cropped.jpeg
   address: >
     <p>Office: 421, Bloomberg Center for Physics and Astronomy</p>
     <p>Email: oz.amram[at]gmail.com</p>

 news: false  # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 I'm Oz, a graduate student in Physics at Johns Hopkins University.
 I'm a member